-- MRSA: Any S. aureus testing resistant to oxacillin, methicillin, or cefoxitin, by standard susceptibility testing methods or by a positive result from an FDA-approved test for direct MRSA detection from that specimen source. - MSSA: Any S. aureus testing intermediate or susceptible to oxacillin, methicillin, and cefoxitin by standard susceptibility testing methods; a positive result from an FDA-approved test for direct MSSA detection from that specimen source; or a negative result from an FDA-approved test for direct MRSA detection from a specimen source.
-Note: MSSA is only an option when surveillance includes MRSA. - VRE: Any Enterococcus species that is resistant to vancomycin, by standard susceptibility testing methods or by a positive result from an FDA-approved test for VRE detection from that specimen source.
+MRSA: S. aureus cultured from any specimen source that tests resistant to oxacillin, methicillin, or cefoxitin, by standard susceptibility testing methods, or any laboratory finding of MRSA (includes, but not limited to PCR or other molecular detection methods).

+- MSSA: S. aureus cultured from any specimen source testing intermediate or susceptible to oxacillin, methicillin, or cefoxitin by standard susceptibility testing methods.
+Note: MSSA is only an option when surveillance includes MRSA. - VRE: Enterococcus faecalis, Enterococcus faecium, or Enterococcus species unspecified (only those not identified to the species level) that is resistant to vancomycin, by standard susceptibility testing methods or a laboratory finding of VRE (includes, but not limited, to PCR or other molecular based detection methods).